-The Doctor of Education in Educational Leadership with a Higher Education concentration is a practitioner-oriented program intended for students currently holding leadership positions, or aspiring to obtain a leadership position in a post-secondary education setting as academic program administrators, campus administrators, and student affairs or student services professionals.
+The Doctor of Education in Educational Leadership with a Higher Education concentration is a practitioner-oriented program intended for students currently holding leadership positions or aspiring to obtain a leadership position in a post-secondary education setting as academic program administrators, campus administrators, and student affairs or student services professionals.
 Students learn the conceptual/theoretical, attitudinal, and operation skills to transform post-secondary educational systems and graduates are prepared to lead change in a post-secondary education system.
 All candidates will develop the skill set necessary to operate as a scholar-practitioner with the completion of a doctoral study.

-EDD 640 Current Issues in Higher Education 4 EDD 641 Higher Education Administration 4
+EDD 640 Current Issues in Higher Education 4

+EDD 641 Higher Education Administration 4

+Concentration Elective Courses (4 Semester Hours)

+Select one cou rse from the following options:

 EDD 642 Student Development Theory 4

 EDD 643 Management of Change in Higher Education 4

 EDD 644 Curriculum in Higher Education 4